Home / SSCS / Software Supply Chain Security Overview

 Lessons Learned: The Log4j incident underscored the risks associated with ubiquitous open-source components.
 It highlighted the importance of proactive vulnerability management, rapid response to emerging threats, and the need for organizations to maintain an updated inventory of third-party components in their software stack.

-Originating from a compromised software update mechanism of Ukrainian accounting software, NotPetya spread rapidly across the globe.
+Originating from a compromised software update mechanism of Ukrainian accounting software, NotPetya spread rapidly across the globe with disastrous consequences.
 Masquerading as ransomware, its primary intent was data destruction.
 Major corporations, including Maersk, FedEx, and Merck, faced disruptions, leading to financial losses amounting to billions.

 Lessons Learned: NotPetya highlighted the dangers of nation-state cyber warfare and the need for robust cybersecurity measures, even in seemingly unrelated software components.